sipeki/sfia2-colourpicker/README.md

 # Best Practices & Security

-* Due to the public nature of Github it is important to upload public ip addresses, database connection details and ports.
+* Due to the public nature of Github it is important not to upload public ip addresses, database connection details and ports.
- * No unique variables used to access the VM and SQl instances  set in the OS environment.
+ * No unique variables used to access the VM and SQL instances  set in the OS environment.
  * Hide ports by configure NGINX to port forward to the API host ports
  * Host ip addresses set in Hosts file for Docker Swarm Worker
 * Manually test all stages in Jenkins by running the pipeline stages as Jenkins user from Docker Swarm Manager the terminal